phaustin/quantecon-example/book/docs/parallelization.md

     return w
 ```

-Let\'s have a look at how wealth evolves under this rule.
+Let's have a look at how wealth evolves under this rule.

 ```{code-cell} ipython3
 fig, ax = plt.subplots()